 Turner said there have been too many tough-on-crime policies — like sentence enhancement laws — that have negatively impacted people of color.
-Recent ballot initiatives like State Question 780, which reclassified certain nonviolent drug and property crimes from felonies to misdemeanors, have led to some change, but the legislature has passed little criminal justice reform on its own, she said.
+Recent ballot initiatives like State Question 780, which reclassified certain nonviolent drug and property crimes from felonies to misdemeanors, have led to some change, but the legislature has passed little criminal justice reform on its own, Turner said.

 Turner, whose father was incarcerated for much of her childhood, said Oklahoma needs more lawmakers who have direct experience with the criminal justice system.

-“When we’re talking specifically about criminal justice reform in the legislature, one of the main things is we don’t have that shared experience,” she said.
+“When we’re talking specifically about criminal justice reform in the legislature, one of the main things is we don’t have that shared experience,” Turner said.
 “We don’t have that voice for folks saying ‘this is a real thing’.”

 Cruz pointed to HB 1804, a strict 2007 anti-illegal immigration law, as an example of a policy that hurt Hispanics in south Oklahoma City.
 Still on the books but loosely enforced, the law makes it a felony for U.S. citizens in Oklahoma to knowingly transport, employ or house an undocumented immigrant.

 “It was across the board just bad,” Cruz said.
 “The business community stepped up on that one and said ‘this isn’t good for us’.”

 Possible Voter Bias?